cheesasaurus/ProfuselyViolentProgression/BepInExPlugins/PalacePrivileges/README.md

   - Check global settings.

 ## Admin chat commands
-- `.castlePrivs set keyClanCooldownHours 48.0`
+- `.castlePrivs set KeyClanCooldownHours 48.0`
-  - When clan members separate, they have to wait `48` hours before using keys on each other's castles.
+  - When clan members separate, they must wait `48` hours before using keys on each other's castles.
-  - Could be set to e.g. `0.5` to make the waiting time 30 minutes.
+  - Could be set to `0.5` to make the waiting time 30 minutes.
-  - Can be set to `0` to remove the waiting time.
+  - Could be set to `0` to remove the waiting time.
 - `.castlePrivs set DebugLogRulings true`
   - When enabled, logs details about every ruling made.
 For debugging purposes.
   - Disabled by default.